JoshuaCylinder/ss-manager/docs/en.md

 ## Future Plans

 - Add a web interface to provide user statistics, create and delete users and other functions.
-- Add the nickname property for users for easier user management.
 - Support operations through Web API.
 - Add more logs.
 - More protocols (?)